beeware/voc/README.rst

   Python code on a JVM (including Android's VM).

-It isn't a *completely* compliant Python 3.4 implementation - there are some language features (like generators and context managers) that still need to be implemented, and there is only a bare bones standard library implementation.
+It isn't a *completely* compliant Python 3.4 implementation - there are some language features (like lambdas and some builtin functions) that still need to be implemented, and there is only a bare bones standard library implementation.
 However, it is possible to convert simple Python programs, and even write simple Android applications.